 What is a Mammogram?

-Hillsborough Radiology Center is equipped with the latest digital mammography equipment.
+Hillsborough Radiology is equipped with the latest digital mammography equipment.
 Our digital mammography specialists can detect lesions in breast tissue that are often too small to be felt, and can be a valuable tool in detecting breast cancer at its earliest, most treatable stage.

 Routine screening digital mammograms should be scheduled within the first 14 days after the patient’s period to reduce the amount of potential discomfort from the compression.